 The project is envisaged to be a low, to no environmental and social risk (Category C) project.
-In the table below we suggest that there is no need for further assessment in order to ensure compliance with the Adaptation Fund policy.
-However it is also planned that the atoll planning processes outlined in Component 3 will integrate the Environmental and

-Social risk Principles (as below) into the planning and implementation processes.
+It is anticipated that the atoll planning processes outlined in Component 3 will integrate the Environmental and Social risk Principles (as below) into the planning and implementation processes.
 This will ensure that the specific interventions chosen reflect the principles, even if only in minor ways, where necessary/ they might apply.
+To re-iterate this means that upon commencement the specific ES risk may not be fully defined.
+To manage this SPREP as implementing entity and MRD as executing entity will provide ongoing oversight and monitoring of the selection of atoll specific activities and ensure the planning processes incorporates the relevant environmental and social principles.
+In turn mitigation/avoidance and other strategies will be adopted.
+The cost of any ES activities will be incorporated into the overall activity cost.
 This, along with the overall monitoring and evaluation plan is the main strategy to monitor and where necessary management environmental and social risk.
 This ESS screening will be undertaken again as part of the full proposal process, where there may be further detail to inform the process.